-Each new wave has its standard bearer, and whenever this goes public, the change is felt because a new voice arrives, new hierarchical conflicts in the movement, as well as new collaborations and hits.
+Each new wave has its standard-bearer, and whenever it comes out into the public arena, the change is felt because a new voice arrives, new hierarchical conflicts in the movement, as well as new featurings and hits.

 A year ago a new exponent of reparto emerged: Wampi.

-Since May 2019 I hear his name when he released the single Fighting with Kimiko.
-He is still unknown to many ―and I do not intend to legitimize him at the top of the urban movement on the Island― but I think it is pertinent to put the magnifying glass on this young man who at the beginning of the year released his new album Mama Eh and who has alternative proposals to the roads already threshed in these two decades of reggaeton in Cuba.
+Since May 2019 I have heard his name, when he premiered with Kimiko the single fighting.
+He is still unknown to many ―and I do not intend to legitimize him at the top of the urban movement on the Island―, but I think it pertinent to put the magnifying glass on this young man who, beginning the year, released his new album mom huh and that has alternative proposals to the paths already trodden in these two decades of reggaeton in Cuba.

-The nobility of his childhood image reminds me of when El Kamel ―just a few months earlier― produced songs like Tú puedes tener mil2 with Manu Manu, or La Window with Taiger.
+The nobility of his childlike image reminds me of when El Kamel ―only a few months before― produced songs like you can have mil2 with Manu Manu, or the window next to the Taiger.

 For the uninitiated: reparto is one of the subgenres of Cuban reggaeton, the most violent and transgressive for its musical, textual and audiovisual language.
 Being a repartero is a bodily attitude, is the constant willingness to challenge your fellow and obtain "the glory."
 The glory understood as the access to money, women and many other pleasures of the physical world to which they refer in their songs without any blemish.
 Wampi applies perfectly to this concept.